 Einstein, like Turing, could not agree.
 He found the philosophers such as Kant and Mach very helpful.
 He defended the role of both experiment and theory in scientific advancement.
 It was not one or the other.
 All living creatures used thinking in some way!
-Concepts, as well as observations, theory as well as data, were necessary.
+Concepts, as well as observations, theory as well as data, are necessary.

 “Physics is an attempt to construct, conceptually, a model of the Real World, as well as its law-governed structure.
 You will be surprised by Einstein the metaphysician, but in this sense every 4 and 2 legged animal is, de facto, a metaphysician.”

 Turing’s legacy is computers, Einstein’s is space travel.

 Computers that have logically inconsistent programming will crash.

 Space ships, with inaccurate calculations of fuel and trajectory, traveling millions of miles to encircle and land on asteroids, will crash.

 The SpaceX robot-guided Falcon 9 rockets ride into sun-synchronous orbit, deliver satellites to geo-synchronous orbit, at the speed of a bullet, and then return, decelerating from 120,000 feet per second to zero feet per second, in a matter of minutes, rotating elegantly from head-first to feet-first, and landing, intact, on a platform 60 square yards in size, floating at sea.

 Mathematics, a product independent of human experience, is the pilot.